 Preparing for phpMyAdmin

-Download the latest version now at version 4 phpMyAdmin, the english.zip should be sufficient, after the file is downloaded unzip it and move it to your personal web sharing folder “/Users/username/Sites” directory or other web root folder such as “/Library/WebServer/Documents/”.
+Download the latest version now at version 4.something phpMyAdmin, the english.zip should be sufficient, after the file is downloaded unzip it and move it to your personal web sharing folder, this will either be “/Users/username/Sites” directory or other web root folder such as “/Library/WebServer/Documents/“.

 Rename the folder from “phpMyAdmin-4.0.0-english” to “phpmyadmin“.